Healthy You - Every Day

 Helping the team navigate this anatomical jungle and these various techniques is surgical navigation technology that combines patient imaging studies with intraoperative real-time data to improve surgical precision and patient outcomes.

-Preoperative planning with computed tomography (CT) scans and augmented reality (AR) systems act like like GPS – equipped with a heads-up display – guiding the surgeons to the tumor.
+Preoperative planning with computed tomography (CT) scans and augmented reality (AR) systems act like GPS – equipped with a heads-up display – guiding the surgeons to the tumor.
 AR platforms overlay or mix simulated digital imagery with real life, offering better visualization of the area for mapping out a surgery before it’s conducted.
 Technology-aided microscopes project images onto the patient, guiding the surgeons at each step.
 This results in movements that are more precise, reducing surgery time, recovery and even the size of the incisions.

 And while technology provides incredible advantages to both the surgeons and the patients, the team agrees it is never a substitute for experience and a kind word.